Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 ## Layout inheritance

-A layout can be derived from an existing layout.
-This process is based on a simple process of merging the information from the derived layout on top of the information present in the base layout.
+You can derive a layout from an existing layout.
+This process is based on merging the information from the derived layout on top of the information that the base layout contains.

 * For layouts defined as types, the base layout is the layout of the base type (if any).
-* For layouts defined in JSON, the base layout can be specified in the `extends` property of the root node.
+* For layouts defined in JSON, you can specify the base layout in the `extends` property of the root node.
 * For layouts created in code using [`InputControlLayout.Builder`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.Builder.html), you can specify a base layout using [`InputControlLayout.Builder.Extend()`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.Builder.html#UnityEngine_InputSystem_Layouts_InputControlLayout_Builder_Extend_System_String_).

 ## Control items

 Each layout is comprised of zero or more Control items.
-Each item either describes a new Control or modifies the properties of an existing Control.
+Each item either describes a new Control, or modifies the properties of an existing Control.
 The latter can also reach down into the hierarchy and modify properties of a Control added implicitly as a child by another item.

 ```CSharp
     // Add a dpad Control.